nervosnetwork/mercury/core/rpc/README.md

 - `register_addresses(addresses)`
   - `addresses`: `Array<string>`
 - result
-  A list of lock script hash of the registered addresses.
+  - A list of lock script hash of the registered addresses.

+**Deprecated**:

+This rpc is currently used very rarely and will be removed in a future version.

 **Usage**